 Q7.
 Processing times.
-With lower priority, values for PSCCH/PSSCH preparation time.
+With lower priority, values for PSFCH to UL report time: working assumption (on N) and FFS (on X) from RAN1#100bis-e.

 Do you agree on confirming the working assumption below?
 What should the value of X be and why?